crytic/building-secure-contracts/program-analysis/echidna/assertion-checking.md

 ## Summary: Assertion Checking

-The following summarizes the run of Echidna on our example:
+The following summarizes the run of Echidna on our example (remember to use 0.7.x or older):

 ```solidity
 contract Incrementor {